Reining In Government Spending

 I heartily subscribe to Reagan’s great principle that more opportunity can flourish when government gets out of the way.
 Reducing burdensome regulations for businesses is the absolute key to job growth and a more stable tax base.

 I am working hard with those in Harrisburg who know that our small businesses are the engine of job creation and innovation.
-To restore security and prosperity to Pennsylvania's economy, we must work to empower our small businesses.
+To restore security and prosperity to Pennsylvania's economy, we must work to reduce burdensome regulations and empower our small business owners so they can hire even more employees.

 Dealing With the Public Pension Problem